russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Tasks/Weekend Camp at Northcote.md

 Some notes:
 - This is just one possible layout; you do not need to match it.
+	- There are some advantages to this vertical layout, but one disadvantage is that columns are shared between multiple tables.
+		- This can sometimes make layout a challenge.
+	- You might consider building a spreadsheet with a more horizontal layout, so that columns are not shared between different tables.
 - Total projected net income is below the $1000 threshold.
 	- The authors need to make some adjustments to their camper count or fee per camper to ensure they meet the required threshold.
 - Only the cells highlighted in yellow contain data that was typed directly into the cell.